 Who is Eligible?

 Political subdivisions, in Nebraska, that operate a public water system serving a population of 10,000 or less that can show financial hardship.

 Matching Contribution Required

 Source Water Protection Grants Program (402) 471-6988.

-The invitation for proposals is typically released in late winter or early spring each year.
+The invitation for proposals is typically released in early spring each year.

 Safe Drinking Water Act, Section 1452(k).

 Types of projects that are eligible for funding include those that are associated with source water protection measures and will implement protection activities in existing source water protection areas, designated future source water protection areas, and in the associated communities.
 Community involvement and education, in how to protect and improve its drinking water source, is also a central theme in these grants.